IBM/service-validator/README.md

 - -A (--auth-type): authentication mechanism.
 May be "basic" or "digest" (default is "basic").
 - -b (--base-url): base url of the service to be tested.
 - -H (--header): custom header to include in all requests.
 Example: `-H Authorization:Bearer\ 123`.
-- -E (--endpoint): filter out endpoints with a given pattern.
-- -M (--method): filter out HTTP methods with a given pattern.
-- -T (--tag): filter tests by tags with a given pattern.
 - -x (--exitfirst): exit and report on the first error or test failure.
 - --show-errors-tracebacks: show error tracebacks for internal errors.
 - --hypothesis-deadline: number of milliseconds allowed for the server to respond (default is 500).
 Example: `--hypothesis-deadline=300`.